 Up to Several Bubbles With a Silver Spoon In the Neck of a Bottle – an Urban Legend Which Isn’t Real?

-Some still swear on preserving the wine using the “Sisi” method, or by inserting a teaspoon into the neck of the bottle.
+Some still swear on preserving the wine using the “Sisi” method or by inserting a teaspoon into the bottle’s neck.
 In theory, a silver spoon in the neck of the bottle is expected to create a thermal bridge and prevent the release of CO2.
 The air in the neck cools faster, its density increases, thereby reducing the possibility of moving bubbles and air from the bottle.
-A lot of attempts have been made on whether the method is true or not, but there is still no final result.
+Many attempts have been made on whether the method is true or not, but there is still no final result.
 However, sommeliers prefer to use special spark plugs instead of silver spoons.

-How long does wine last after opening in an open bottle depends on the type of wine, the quantity of wine in the bottle, the bottle closure method, and the method of storage.
+How long does wine last after opening an open bottle depends on the type of wine, the quantity of wine in the bottle, the bottle closure method, and the storage method?
 But some general guidelines still exist.

 – Fresh white wines can wait from one to three days, depending on the quantity of wine in the bottle.
 White wines that have undergone the process of longer maceration and aging in the barrel are therefore persistent after a long period.
 They can be stored properly for longer, up to five days, again depending on the quantity of wine in the bottle.
 Some truly exceptional wines are surprisingly fresh even after a week.

 – Red wines can last up to five days or more.
-The rich red wines, which were macerated and aged in wooden barrels for a long time, are often gaining in quality during this time.
-For younger red (and also white) wines bearing on the label last year, sommelier recommends that you drink them at the latest within three days.
+The rich red wines, which were macerated and aged in wooden barrels for a long time, often gain in quality during this time.
+For younger red (and also white) wines bearing on the label last year, the sommelier recommends that you drink them at the latest within three days.

 – Keep the spinach in the refrigerator for a maximum of three days, depending on how much sparkling wine is left in the bottle and how many times you opened the bottle and closed it again.
-Every time you open it, part of the CO2 is running out of the bottle, and if it was less than half a sparkling wine in the bottle, the next day it will be almost completely bubble-free.
+Every time you open it, part of the CO2 is running out of the bottle, and if it were less than half a sparkling wine in the bottle the next day, it would be almost completely bubble-free.